boinkor-net/ci-baseline-rust/README.md

 # Reusable baseline CI workflows for Rust

 The workflows in this repo all help drive the CI in this organization's Rust repos.
-There are two workflows defined that are reusable:
+There are a few workflows defined here that are [reusable](https://docs.github.com/en/actions/using-workflows/reusing-workflows) in github actions.

 ## `ci_baseline_rust_tests.yml` - Matrix-able tests